AIBE 2026 Passing Marks – Category-Wise Cut-Off, Minimum Marks & BCI Rules Explained

 FAQs on AIBE Passing Marks (2026)

-No, AIBE does not have negative marking, making it safer to attempt all questions.
+No. AIBE does not have negative marking, so candidates can attempt all questions without penalty.

-Candidates receive the Certificate of Practice (COP) from BCI, allowing them to practice law in India.
+After qualifying AIBE, candidates receive the Certificate of Practice (COP) from the Bar Council of India, which is mandatory for practising law in India.

 Final Conclusion

 AIBE passing marks are fixed and predictable, making the exam manageable with focused preparation.
-Since it is a qualifying and open-book exam, candidates should concentrate on Bare Acts and fundamentals rather than over-preparing.
-Clearing AIBE is the final legal step toward becoming a practicing advocate in India.
+Since it is a qualifying and open-book exam, candidates should concentrate on Bare Acts and fundamentals rather than over-preparing

 Article Authority